ScriptCode best practices

 • Write code in English - use English names for variables, functions, etc.

-• Literal constants hard-coded in code name them in UPPER_SNAKE_CASE format, e.g. const MOBILE_CHANNEL = "mobile"
+• Literal constants hard-coded in code, name them in UPPER_SNAKE_CASE format, e.g. const MOBILE_CHANNEL = "mobile"

 • Name other variables and functions in camelCase format, e.g. const correlationId = context.getFirstParameter('correlationId'), let motherBranchNumber, function generateBranch()

-Order in code structure
+Order in the code structure

 Organize code according to the following order: